 The fees charged are based on the British Medical Association (BMA) suggested scales.
-Please ask to speak to Julia Taylor, the practice book keeper who will advise you on cost and appointments.
+Please ask to speak to Lynn our Medical Reports Administrator, who will advise you on cost and appointments.

 Enter all or part of your postcode in the box below and click one of the buttons

 to find those services that are local to you.